bob gebhardt - BOARD CHAIR

-DAVE KOWERT - BOARD CHAIR
+DAVE KOWERT - IMMEDIATE PAST BOARD chair

 Putting his Master’s Degree in Film Direction to good use, Dave spent many years directing and producing special effects for film and television, building high tech attractions for Disney, and pioneering the Family Entertainment Center industry.
 His love for theater kept him in the director’s chair in both professional and amateur theaters throughout the Chicago area, including The Bridge View Theater and The Four Seasons Players.
 A serial entrepreneur, Dave has founded and built companies in politics, human resources, real estate, technology, and now operates a strategic consulting practice in Charleston.
 In addition to his board service for the Footlight Players, Dave is a certified first responder, sailing instructor, and 100-ton Master Captain who regularly competes in sailing competitions on the east coast.

-SHANNON HORN - SECRETARY
+SHANNON HORN - BOARD MEMBER

 Shannon has been a passionate arts educator and advocate for 26 years.
 She has a Master’s Degree in Theatre Production and Bachelor’s in Music Performance and Education, and now teaches theatre at Charleston County School of the Arts.
 She has directed over 100 school-based productions, in addition to THE GENTLEMAN'S GUIDE TO LOVE & MURDER, THE ADDAMS FAMILY, DIAL M FOR MURDER, and THE MISS FIRECRACKER CONTEST, among others, for the Footlight Players.
 Shannon serves on the national Advocacy Leadership Network, has been recognized as the SCTA Outstanding Theatre Educator, EdTA’s Volunteer of the Year, SCSTA’s Communication Arts Teacher of the Year, and as a SCISA Master Teacher.
 She has been a member of the Footlight Players Board of Directors for seven years.

-PHIL LEFFEL - TREASURER
+PHIL LEFFEL - BOARD MEMBER

 Having developed an affinity for theatre as a young man working backstage on summer stock productions, Phil went on to earn his bachelor’s degree from Northwestern University's School of Speech and MBA from Harvard University's Graduate School of Business Administration.
 Though a life in show business was no longer his dream, his successful career in financial management, operations, and business consulting resulted in his being featured in a Fortune Magazine article about the value of MBA degree programs in America.
 A tireless entrepreneur, Phil owned and operated several small businesses before relocating to Mount Pleasant with his wife Liz.
 His interests include real estate, woodworking, furniture refinishing, book restoration, and the Footlight Players.
 He is also determined to read every book ever written.

-troy sTrother
+troy sTrother - BOARD MEMBER

 Troy is a small business owner who has devoted his time and energy to serving the needs of children and families.
 Having earned a Master’s Degree in Education from New York University and Bachelor of Fine Arts from the College of Santa Fe in New Mexico, he also received certification as a Peer Support Specialist from the Addiction Professionals of South Carolina and mediator training from the South Carolina Bar Association.
 Troy’s work in youth mentorship and support for parents, foster parents, and other caregivers has included such organizations as the Boys And Girls Club, Parents Anonymous of South Carolina, Father to Father, and the Rotary Club of North Charleston.
 He has been a member of the Footlight Players Board of Directors for seven years.

-BOB HOLMES
+BOB HOLMES - BOARD MEMBER

 A U.S. Army veteran with two mathematics degrees, a Bachelor’s Degree from Norwich University and a Master of Arts from the University of Maine, Bob began his 44-year career in fundraising as Vice President of Development at the University of Maine before joining the University of Central Florida as Vice President for Alumni Relations and Development, and CEO of the UCF Foundation.
 Among his accomplishments at the school was his pivotal role in the school’s first capital campaign, which raised $366 million and resulted in the UCF College of Medicine and Bright House Networks Stadium, among other campus additions, and the launch of a second campaign of $500 million.
 Bob’s commitment to non-profit fundraising and teambuilding makes him a welcomed addition to the Footlight Board.

-CHRIS HANDAL
+CHRIS HANDAL - BOARD MEMBER

 Chris is a Senior Business Analyst at MIL Corp, a privately held company that provides cyber, engineering, financial, and IT services to the federal government.
 A graduate of the University of South Carolina, he previously worked as a reporter for The Rock Hill Herald newspaper and as a Payroll Consultant at Benefitfocus and Cambar Software.
 Chris is a longtime supporter of the arts in Charleston, having supported the Footlight Players for many years, held board memberships at the Charleston Ballet Theatre and What If?
 Productions, and volunteered as a Street Marshal for the Historic Charleston Foundation's SPRING TOUR OF HOUSES AND GARDEN, which benefits important preservation, advocacy, and education initiatives.
 In his free time, he enjoys attending and hosting wine tastings with his wife Leigh.